 Holy Apostles entices students with a modest but picturesque and peaceful campus.
 It is also historic; the oldest building was erected in 1751.
 The campus is heavily wooded, and students and visitors enjoy a guided trail tour known as the Tree Walk.

 An education at Holy Apostles is quite affordable.
-Undergraduate tuition, not including room and board, was $10,080 in 2012-2013, which is considerably less than the average tuition for private institutions in Connecticut.
+Undergraduate tuition, not including room and board, is $9,600 in 2015-2016, which is considerably less than the average tuition for private institutions in Connecticut.
 Financial aid is available if needed, including federal loans.

 Some of the courses are taught in an interdisciplinary manner, such as the team-taught course on the development of the social sciences.
 Interdisciplinary electives include religion and law, Catholic approaches to counseling, and bioethics.